Bryan Hughes (politician)

-Douglas Bryan Hughes (born July 21, 1969) is an American attorney and politician who is a Republican member of the Texas State Senate for District 1.
-He was first elected to the Texas Senate in November 2016.
-Previously, Hughes was a member of the Texas House of Representatives from 2003 through January 2017 as state representative for District 5, which includes Camp, Harrison, Upshur, and Wood counties in northeastern Texas.
-Senator Hughes authored some of the more significant legislation to come out of the 87th Session of the Texas Legislature.
-His bills on abortion, voting reform, and social media censorship prompted significant debate but were passed by both houses of the legislature and signed into law by Governor Greg Abbott.
+Douglas Bryan Hughes (born July 21, 1969) is an American attorney and politician serving as a member of the Texas Senate since 2017.
+A member of the Republican Party, he previously served in the Texas House of Representatives from 2003 to 2017.

 Background

 Hughes was born in Quitman and raised in nearby Mineola.
 After graduating from Mineola High School in 1987, he enrolled at Tyler Junior College.
 In 1992, he earned his undergraduate degree in economics from the University of Texas at Tyler.
 In 1995, Hughes received his Juris Doctor degree from Baylor Law School.
 He clerked for the U.S. District Judge for the Eastern District of Texas, William M. Steger of Texas.
 In 2003, he joined the Lanier law firm.

 Texas legislature

 Texas House of Representatives

 Hughes was elected to the Texas House of Representatives in 2002 after running against incumbent Democratic Representative Bob D. Glaze of Gilmer in County.
 Hughes polled 20,286 votes (52.4 percent) to Glaze's 18,451 (47.6 percent).
 In the 2004 general election, Glaze ran against Hughes again but lost, garnering 23,029 votes (38 percent) to the Republican's 37,529 (62 percent).
 In 2006, no Democrat filed against Hughes and he went on to defeat the Libertarian Timothy J. Carmichael, 26,286 (81.9 percent) to 5,795 (18.1 percent).
 Hughes was unopposed in the 2010 general election, when Republicans carried 101 of the 150 seats in the state House.
 In 2011, Hughes was on the House Agriculture and Livestock and Human Services committees.

 Hughes was renominated in the Republican primary held on May 29, 2012.
 He polled 13,015 votes (77.7 percent) to 3,744 (22.4 percent) for his opponent, Mary Lookadoo.
 No Democrat opposed him in the November 6 general election.
 After his 2012 renomination, Hughes announced that he would attempt to unseat Speaker Straus in 2013.
 In December, after six months of attempting to line up the necessary commitments, Hughes decided to exit the contest.
 Representative David Simpson of Longview, who later opposed Hughes in his 2016 state senate race, then entered the contest for Speaker with Hughes' support.
 However, Simpson also withdrew before the balloting for Speaker began, and Straus was re-elected without opposition on January 8, 2013.
 Joe Straus also retained the speakership in 2016 with significant support.